Effective date: 14 May 2019

-Details about your organization and your staff are valuable to you, and Forbidden understands that this data is provided confidentially.
+Details about your organization and your staff are valuable to you, and Blackbird understands that this data is provided confidentially.
 This information may have been provided to the Services directly, or via one of its resellers.
-Forbidden will not sell or otherwise share information about you with other organizations or Forbidden resellers with whom you have not engaged directly.
-Information about you will only be used by Forbidden to communicate details about our products and services.
+Blackbird will not sell or otherwise share information about you with other organizations or Blackbird resellers with whom you have not engaged directly.
+Information about you will only be used by Blackbird to communicate details about our products and services.
 If you believe that this information has been shared without your approval, please do not hesitate to alert us to this so we can ensure continued privacy of your information.

-You agree to Forbidden collecting, processing and storing personal data collected from you in the following ways:
+You agree to Blackbird collecting, processing and storing personal data collected from you in the following ways:

 - to provide you with information, products and services you request from us;